Edward D. Thalmann

 Capt.
 Edward Deforest Thalmann, USN (ret.)
 (April 3, 1945 – July 24, 2004) was an American hyperbaric medicine specialist who was principally responsible for developing the current United States Navy dive tables for mixed-gas diving, which are based on his eponymous Thalmann Algorithm (VVAL18).
 At the time of his death, Thalmann was serving as assistant medical director of the Divers Alert Network (DAN) and an assistant clinical professor in anesthesiology at Duke University's Center for Hyperbaric Medicine and Environmental Physiology.

 Education

 Thalmann graduated in 1962 from Sayreville War Memorial High School in Sayreville, New Jersey.
 He attended the Rensselaer Polytechnic Institute, graduating in 1966 with a bachelor of science degree.
 He attended medical school at Georgetown University in Washington, D.C.
 From 1970 to 1971, Thalmann was a surgical intern at the Royal Victoria Hospital in Montreal, Quebec.
-It was there that he met his future wife, a nursing student.
+It was there that he met his future wife, a nursing graduate.

 While on active duty, from 1975 to 1977, Thalmann conducted a two-year postdoctoral fellowship under the guidance of Claes Lundgren and Hermann Rahn, at the State University of New York at Buffalo, studying the effects of immersion and breathing bag placement in rebreathers on underwater exercise.